ieQu1/emqx-docs/en_US/durability/durability_introduction.md

 Advantages of durable storage include:

 - Sessions can be resumed after EMQX nodes are restarted or stopped.
 - MQTT messages are stored in a shared, replicated, durable storage instead of a memory queue, reducing RAM usage for both online and offline sessions.
+And most importantly, there is no message loss due to memory queue overrun.

 However, there are some disadvantages:

 - Storing messages on disk results in lower overall system throughput.
-- Durable sessions have higher latency compared to RAM sessions because both writing and reading MQTT messages are performed in batches.
+- Durable sessions have higher latency compared to RAM sessions because both writing and reading MQTT messages from the durable storage are performed in batches.
 While batching improves throughput, it also increases end-to-end latency (the delay before clients see the published messages).

 ## Quick Start with Durable Sessions